samueldr/linux/Documentation/admin-guide/serial-console.rst

 			defines the baudrate/parity/bits/flow control of
 			the port, in the format BBBBPNF, where BBBB is the speed, P is parity (n/o/e), N is number of bits, and F is flow control ('r' for RTS).
-Default is 9600n8.
-The maximum baudrate is 115200.
+Default depends on the driver.
+The maximum baudrate depends on the device.

 You can specify multiple console= options on the kernel command line.
 Output will appear on all of them.
 The last device will be used when